 The first day I was snorkeling here, I was totally amazed and I didn’t wanted to go back to the beach.
 I was out snorkeling for so long time that I got sunburned on my back, even with sunscreen 50.
 It’s was a whole new world that I wanted to see more of.

 The place I was snorkeling was with a beach close to the “Devil’s Island” that you see in the background.
 It was just us and 2 other people at the beach.
 Its a bit away from Weligama, on the way to Galle, but you can reach it by tuktuk or scoother in around 15 min.

 There is a rumor that says it’s a tunnel under the island, where you can swim.
 Unfortunately, it was to much waves the days I was there to find this tunnel.
 The best way to swim out to the island is to swim to the stones in water in front of the island, then go over to the left side and swim closer to the island.

 The best place to sleep depends on where you want to surf.
 If you are a beginner, try to find a place near the beach in Weligama.

-Have you surfed much before, I will recommend to stay near Gurubebila.
+Have you surfed much before, I will recommend to stay at Jamu Surf Lodge in Gurubebila or nearby.
 Its a lot of homestays there, where you are paying for a room in their house, so just walk in the neighborhood and look for signs “Room for rent” and ask the locals.
 They are very kind and helpful.
 Not everybody speak english, but there is always at least one in the family that will understand you.
 If not, use google translate.

 Safety & behaviour